The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Richard Feit is an Ophthalmologist in Boston, Massachusetts.
+Richard Feit is an Ophthalmologist practicing medicine in Boston, Massachusetts.
 Dr. Feit is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Optic Neuritis, Ocular Hypertension (OHT), Strabismus, and Progressive External Ophthalmoplegia.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Optic Neuritis, Ocular Hypertension (OHT), Strabismus, and Progressive External Ophthalmoplegia.

 Advanced in Progressive External Ophthalmoplegia